techrights.org

 27 April 2023 @ 7:00 am

 3 key open source challenges in developing countries Ahmed Sobeh Thu, 04/27/2023 - 03:00 When I go back home and talk to people in the tech industry, or any other industry for that matter, about what I do and the topics I'm involved in daily, I'm usually met with bemusement at the idea of an Open Source Programs Office (OSPO).
-The concept of a company contributing to an open source project without obvious immediate financial
+The concept of a company contributing to an open source project without obvio

 Run a virtual conference using only open source tools